 BS Economics '23, Honors

-Diotima Roy is pursuing her Bachelor of Science in Economics with a concentration in Math, with plans to minor in Finance and Business Analytics.
+Diotima Roy is pursuing her bachelor's degree in economics with a concentration in math, with plans to minor in finance and business analytics.
 She first conducted research at Drexel through the STAR Scholar program under Dr. Christopher Laincz, where she analyzed quantitative macroeconomic data to hypothesize how Peru was able to curb its informal sector.
 As a LeBow Undergraduate Research Fellow, she is currently working with Dr. Elea Feit on an upcoming marketing analytics project.
 Through the Aspire Scholars program, Diotima is excited to network with successful alumni and find a mentor and looks forward to being part of a community of like-minded peers who support and inspire each other.

 BS Interactive Digital Media '22, Honors

-Dolma Yangchen Sherpa is an international student from Nepal pursuing a Bachelor of Science in Interactive Digital Media from the Westphal College of Media Arts and Design.
+Dolma Yangchen Sherpa is an international student from Nepal pursuing a bachelor's degree in interactive digital media from the Westphal College of Media Arts and Design.
 She has had a fervid passion for arts and design since elementary and started professionally pursuing it since middle school.
 Having started as undeclared, Dolma's exposure to IDM's classes and the digital media community in Westphal opened up a unique interest in pursuing a career as a User Experience (UX)/User Interface (UI) designer, a job she never imagined for her future before.
 She now values the user experience in every digital media used, meticulously observing the details forming the experience, and further exercise her skills and interest by working as the UI/UX Lead of a startup called "FashionBuddy".
 She is also pursuing a Graphic Design Minor aiding to her UI skills.
 Outside of academics, Dolma is an active member of the Drexel K-Pop Club's board team as the marketing lead and the Nepali Students Association's board team as a public relations officer.

 BS Animation and Visual Effects '23, Honors

-Emily Mah is pursuing a Bachelor of Science in Animation and Visual Effects with plans to minor in Computer Science.
+Emily Mah is pursuing a bachelor's degree in animation and visual effects with plans to minor in computer science.
 As a 2019 STAR Scholar, Emily conducted historical research under the mentorship of Dr. Glen Muschio, where she accessed national historical archives and created 3D assets for the digital reconstruction of Peale's Philadelphia Museum.
 As an Aspire Scholar, she hopes to continue with research experience and exploration across disciplines.

 BS Materials Science and Engineering '23, Honors

-Erika Garro is currently pursuing a Bachelor of Science in Materials Science and Engineering and plans on doing a concentration in polymers.
+Erika Garro is currently pursuing a bachelor's degree in materials science and engineering and plans on doing a concentration in polymers.
 She is a part of the Society of Women Engineers, Engineering Leadership Scholars, Student Ambassadors, and is a member of the Phi Sigma Pi National Honor Fraternity.
 Erika also participated in STAR under Dr. Michele Marcolongo and researched the regeneration of the intervertebral discs using smart scaffolds.